Jako/FormIt2db/README.md

-packagename      | Package name of the xPDO object.                                                                 | - classname        | Class name of the xPDO object.                                                                   | - where            | JSON encoded xPDO where clause - to retreive an existing row.                                    | - paramname        | Requested POST param - to retreive an  existing row.                                             | - fieldname        | xPDO fieldname the POST param is compared with - to retreive an existing row.                    | 'paramname' arrayFormat      | Format to transform form fields that contains array data (i.e. checkboxes) into                  | csv arrayFields      | JSON encoded array of form fields that are transformed into arrays                               | [] notFoundRedirect | ID of the MODX resource the user is redirected to, if the requested row is not found             | 0
+packagename      | Package name of the xPDO object.                                                                 | - classname        | Class name of the xPDO object.                                                                   | - where            | JSON encoded xPDO where clause - to retreive an existing row.                                    | - paramname        | Requested REQUEST param - to retreive an existing row.                                           | - fieldname        | xPDO fieldname the REQUEST param is compared with - to retreive an existing row.                 | 'paramname' arrayFormat      | Format to transform form fields that contains array data (i.e. checkboxes) into                  | csv arrayFields      | JSON encoded array of database fields that are transformed into arrays                           | [] ignoreFields     | JSON encoded array of database fields that are not retreived into FormIt                         | [] notFoundRedirect | ID of the MODX resource the user is redirected to, if the requested row is not found             | 0

 Note